 Student must follow the instructions on the Petition and submit all required documentation.
 Failure to comply with these instructions will result in a denied petition or petition that is not reviewed.

 Students must submit an Instructor Memorandum (IM) for each course they are petitioning a late withdrawal from.
 The student should complete the top portion of the form and discuss with their faculty member.
 The faculty member can submit the IM directly to the Advising Center or return to the student to submit with remaining documentation.
+Move link to Instructor Memo from text to a stand-alone button, below current blue banner/button.

 Be aware: you are fee liable for any course dropped after the Add/Drop period.
 Fee petitions to be submitted through the Controller’s Office.

-Late Withdraw Petitions are reviewed by a committee consisting of the Director of Academic Programs, the Retention Advisor and a faculty member.
+Late Withdraw Petitions are reviewed by a committee consisting of the Director of Academic Services, the Retention Advisor and a faculty member.

-Note* Also make sure the accompanying instructions that we have typed up includes the references A and B, or make it Part 1 and 2, whatever you like better but they DO GO TOGETHER and you cannot turn in a petition without the memorandums.

 Appeals